IN4111/BPO-Chat-Box/README.md

 ---

-# BPO Chat Box with Java, Tomcat, Servlet, and Websocket
+# BPO Chat Box with Java, Tomcat and Java Servlet

 This project comprises a web application with a front-end designed by [Binary-Shade](https://github.com/Binary-Shade) and a back-end developed by [IN4111](https://github.com/IN4111).